tedivm/robs_awesome_python_template_examples/full/docs/dev/database.md

 make create_migration MESSAGE="migration description"
 ```

+To check if a migration is available run `make check_ungenerated_migrations`.

 ## FastAPI Integration

 The function `full.db:get_session_depends` is designed to work with the [FastAPI Dependency system](https://fastapi.tiangolo.com/tutorial/dependencies/), and can be passed directly to [Depends](https://fastapi.tiangolo.com/tutorial/dependencies/dependencies-in-path-operation-decorators/).

 ## Schema

+This schema is generated with Paracelsus.
+To update run `make document_schema`.

 <!-- BEGIN_SQLALCHEMY_DOCS -->
 ```mermaid